 Required Documentation for Your Request

-All employees must provide updated medical documentation that supports the need for accommodations and modifications for the summer/fall 2021 semesters.
+All employees must provide updated medical documentation that supports the need for accommodations and modifications for the spring 2022 semester.
 Medical documentation may need to be updated periodically as new information becomes relevant to the accommodation or modification process.